December 25, 2012

 Astronaut Jesus – No. 397

 Astronaut Jesus was conceived in 2004 by Argentine design collective Doma.
 A limited edition, five-color silkscreen poster exclusive to Andr8id was printed in 2004 and a matching vinyl toy was manufactured by adFunture in 2005.
 The visually striking toy is a 9.5″ (24 cm) figure with a removable helmet and a swiveling right arm.
 Doma is best known for their visual designs and installation arts.
+According to the Astronaut Jesus collectible packaging, “[AstroChrist] is an elite member of the astronaut gods that have come to our planet since the beginning of time to shape our civilization and the world as we know it.”

 I am amused by the concept that Jesus has been in outer space overseeing the world and will one day return to fix our problems.
 It would be fun to have my own Astronaut Jesus figure, but only a few hundred exist in the world, so I’m not holding my breath.
 After the original run of 500 Astronaut Jesus figures, six small limited edition runs were manufactured in different colors during 2005 and 2006, including a hot-pink flocked Wooster Collective Edition.